JimSeker/saveData/README.md

 `fileSystemMediaStoreRecAudioDemo` This example uses the mediastore to record and play files on the music directory.  actually in a subdirectory, music/recording.
 There is a picker for filenames and to choose which files to play.
 Note, you will need to record at least one file in order to play something.

+---

+**ScreenShot examples:**

 `ScreenShotDeetectorDemo`  This is a first attempt out detecting screenshots using a content observer.
 It works pretty well, tested on a pixel 4a for screenshots with the buttons.  fails to detect using the launcher screenshot method.
+It can also be defeated by simply not giving it privleges to the fileystem.

+`ScreenShotDetectAPIDemo` This uses the new APIs starting in android 14 to detect that screen shot has been taken.
+It also demo's how to turn off screenshots by telling the OS to not allow it.  the screenshot is black.
+This example needs more, since you can no programmatically take a screen too, but I haven't gotten it to work yet.z

 ---